Panavia Tornado IDS – A Swing and a Hit

 The Tornado Today

-After more than four decades of solid service, the curtain is slowly falling on the Tornado.
+After more than four decades of distinguished service, the curtain is slowly falling on the Tornado

-The last of the Royal Air Force’s Tornado fleet was retired in March of 2019 while Saudi Tornado force retirement is set for sometime in the 2020s.
+The last of the Royal Air Force’s Tornado fleet was retired in March 2019.
+Saudi Arabia is expected to phase theirs out sometime in the 2020s.

-Germany and Italy have both forecast the complete retirement of their Tornado fleets for the 2025 to 2030 timeframe.
+Germany and Italy have announced plans to retire their Tornado fleets between 2025 to 2030.

 If you’re in the right place at the right time, there is still a chance to see a Tornado in “living” form.